 What kind of pork chops should I buy for grilling?

-A center cut rib chop or loin chop are what you’re looking for.
+A center-cut rib chop or loin chop is what you’re looking for.

 If you don’t see any at your grocery store, just ask at the meat counter and they can cut them for you.
 Ask for a 1½ to 2-inch “bone-in center cut rib chop or loin chop.”
 Either of these would be a great option for the grill.